How Much Does a New Front Door Cost in the UK?

 Pine Front Door Cost

-On the other hand, pine doors are prone to denting given that they are a softwood option, they are more vulnerable to weather damage, have a relatively short life expectancy of 10-20 years, and pine is not a very sustainable option either.
+Pine doors are prone to denting (as they're a softwood option), they are more vulnerable to weather damage, and have a relatively short life expectancy of 10 – 20 years.
+They aren't a sustainable option either.

 Pros: